HariSekhon/Knowledge-Base/jenkins-on-kubernetes.md

 ## Increase Jenkins Server Disk Space on Kubernetes

-The tricks is doing this without losing your job history data.
+The trick is doing this without losing your job history data.

 You first need to have been using a [resizeable disk](https://github.com/HariSekhon/Kubernetes-configs/blob/master/jenkins/base/storageclass-gcp-standard-resizeable.yaml) configuration.